lameuler/astro-pdf/README.md

 export default defineConfig({
     integrations: [
         pdf({
-            // specify base options as defaults for options pages dont return
+            // specify base options as defaults for pages
             baseOptions: {
                 path: '/pdf[pathname].pdf',
                 waitUntil: 'networkidle2',
+                maxRetries: 2,
                 ...
             },
+            // max number of pages to load at once
+            maxConcurrent: 2,
             // pages will receive the pathname of each page being built
             pages: {
                 '/some-page': '/pages/some.pdf', // output path